Learning to optimize with convergence guarantees using nonlinear system theory: Conclusion

 \section{Conclusion}

 In this paper, we have introduced a methodology for learning over all convergent update rules for smooth non-convex optimization, thus enabling the automated synthesis of more reliable, efficient, and reconfigurable algorithms.
 By synergizing nonlinear system theory with the emerging L2O paradigm, we aimed to close the gap between offline, theory-based algorithm design and adaptable, example-driven approaches that are the hallmark of ML.

-Our numerical results corroborate the transfer learning capabilities of L2O algorithms to tasks structurally different from those in training; we believe the control-theoretic interpretation that we have embraced will help understand this aspect through formal robust performance analysis.
-Towards an increasingly cohesive integration of algorithms with closed-loop cyber-physical systems, further avenues for future research include extending our framework to online and time-varying scenarios, distributed and federated learning, and constrained optimization.
+Building on the proposed control-theoretic perspective we have embraced, further avenues for future research include certifying stronger convergence guarantees of learned algorithms for convex optimization, analyzing generalization capabilities, extending our framework to online and constrained optimization scenarios, and federated learning.

 \begin{proof}[Lemma~\ref{le:sufficiency}] Let $\nabla \! f (x_t) = \nabla_{\! t}$ for compactness.
 For any $t \in \mathbb{N}$ and $f \in \mathcal{S}_\beta$, it holds that $f(x_{t+1}) \leq f(x_t) + \nabla_{\! t}^\top (x_{t+1} - x_t) + \frac{\beta}{2} |x_{t+1} - x_t|^2$.
 Substituting $x_{t+1} - x_t = v_t - \eta \nabla_{\! t}$ according to \eqref{eq:separation} yields